medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/4-data-validation.md

 ```

-#### Issue a certificate signed by Oracle
+#### Certificate issuance with a cryptographic signature
-If all processes succeed, Oracle responds to the Provider by issuing a certificate.
+If all processes succeed, oracle responds to the Provider by issuing a certificate.

 The certificate includes the following contents.
 ```json